-Applications currently being accepted for the 2020 Quetzal Mama Scholars.
-A total of 50 Scholars will be selected for this one-year college admissions series (November 2019 through November 2020).
-The program is free for participants.
-This is a scholarship, valued at $10,000 per student.What Do Scholars Receive?
+Applications currently being accepted for the 2021 Quetzal Mama Scholars Program.
+A total of 35 Scholars will be selected for this summer college admissions series (July 5 through August 7).
+The program is free for participants.What Do Scholars Receive?

 Populate UC Activities SheetELIGIBILITY*Proof of eligibility will be verified.
 Apply only if you meet ALL eligibility criteria:

 Common App Prompts

 Common App Supplements

 Letters of Recommendation

-- Minimum GPA of 3.40 (unweighted)
+- Minimum GPA of 3.50 (unweighted)

 - Receive or eligible to receive Free and Reduced Lunch